 INSTRUCTION REMARKS

 Maximum Marks 60

-Duration 2 Hours
+Duration 2Hours

-Part- A 1 to 9 Two Mark Questions, uniformly covering the two
+Part-A 1to9 Two Mark Questions, uniformly covering the two

-units of the syllabus.
+rant-A units of the syllabus.
 All the 9 Questions are to be

 answered.

-(9 x 2 =18Marks).

-Question 10 to 12 will be of either or type, covering two
+(9x2=18Marks).

+Question10to12willbeofeitherortype, covering two units

-Part- B units of the syllabus.
-Each Question may have
+Part-B of the syllabus.
+Each Question may have subdivision.

-subdivision.

-(3 x 14 =42 Marks).
+(3x14 =42Marks).